 Don’t be alarmed and act like the people did in the movie Philadelphia when they found out that Tom Hanks had AIDS!
 This is not contagious and not something that should land the victim in a straitjacket, sitting in a room with padded walls.

 Part 3: “Side Effects”

 What are the side effects of depression?
-How does it feel with this unwelcomed houseguest renting space in your head?
+How does it feel having this unwelcomed houseguest renting space in your head?

-The word depression is misleading, it doesn’t accurately express the severity of the situation and it makes people think that the victim is just going through a rough patch in his/her life right at the moment.
-Honestly we should change it to something like mental warfare, to show people have serious it is and how dangerous of a battle it truly is.
-We all know that there are varying degrees of depression, and not everyone who claims to have it truly does, but we must not discount the information we have and try to play doctor because the end result could be a dire one.
+The word depression is misleading to say the least, it doesn’t accurately express the severity of the situation and it makes people think the victim is just going through a rough patch in his/her life right at the moment.
+We should change it to something like mental warfare, to show people how serious it is and how dangerous of a battle it is.
+We all know there are varying degrees of depression, and not everyone who claims to have it does, but we must not discount the information we have and/or try to play doctor because the result could be a dire one.

-When dealing with anxiety relaxing is something that is extremely difficult to do, regardless of what Frankie says.
+When dealing with anxiety, relaxing is something that is difficult to do, regardless of what Frankie says.
 Sure we all face some form of anxiety or another during the course of our day, but not to the point where it is crippling who we are and hindering us from thinking rationally.
-Until you’ve been to the mountaintop it’s impossible to truly explain the view.
+Until you’ve been to the mountaintop, it’s impossible to explain the view.